AJWest22/weather-app/weather-app/README.md

 - The site is made using the Weather.io API.

-- The icons used were sent across with the technical challenge and downlaoded where appropriate.
+- The icons used were sent across with the technical challenge and downlaoded and placed where required.

 ### Target Audience